slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

     - Ctb, Xilinx Ctb or developing detector
     - a linked PR already including release notes for this PR
 - Or write release notes

-Validation fails if all conditions are met:
-- It is a bug fix or feature PR type.
-- 'No release note' checkbox is not checked.
-- No release note found in this PR.
-- No release note found in linked PRs.
 </details>

 <!-- Selected: '[x]', Unselected: '[ ]' or Click when not in editing mode -->